UPPMAX/UPPMAX-documentation/docs/cluster_guides/bianca_fingerprints.md

 # Bianca fingerprints

 Below are the valid fingerprints on Bianca.
-If you see these, you can assume you are actually connecting to Bianca.
+If you see one of these, you can assume you are actually connecting to Bianca.

 ```text